univention/univention-corporate-server/services/univention-s4-connector/README.md

 ### Extending S4-Connector to synchronize additional attributes

 Udpates need special attention when extending S4C to synchronize additional attributes:

-#### Mapping adjustments vs customer customizations

-* Customer Admins may have customized attributes in Samba/AD, these must not be overwritten during update.
-* In some cases customers have adjusted the UCR template file `mapping`.
-Since there is a Debian config file diversion configured for this file, changes will not automatically get activated during errata updates in this case.
-  This severely contrains the possibilities to adjust the mapping.
-If something like that is absolutely necessary, the change should not be released as an errata update, but rather as part of a UCS release.
-The release notes must inform the customer about the change and recommend to run `univention-check-templates`.

 #### Active reconciliation for newly added attributes